ledger/ledger.github.io/index.markdown

 There is a
 [forum/mailing-list](http://groups.google.com/group/ledger-cli) for the
-discussion of issues pertaining to ledger.
+discussion of issues pertaining to Ledger.
 Please join and contribute!
 Google Groups also supports RSS, if you prefer that.

 Or, if you’d rather read your messages over NNTP using a News Reader